 Examples: Approaching tornado, person with a weapon on campus

-Crime Alerts (Timely Warnings)
+Crime Alert (Timely Warning)

 Examples: Rash of burglaries on campus property

-This notification informs members of the community or selected groups within the community of criminal activity that has recently occurred and has been reported to WUPD or Protective Services.
-Thecriminal activity does not pose an immediate or continuing threat and may only affect a segment of our population.
+This notification informs members of the community, or selected groups within the community, of criminal activity that has recently occurred and has been reported to WUPD or Protective Services.
+The criminal activity does not pose an immediate or continuing threat and may only affect a segment of our population.